 Before commencing, ensure that the database table storing the cylinder production data is empty.

-Select the Start Cylinder Production Process command from the Workflow Menu.
+Use the Search command from the Orders Menu.

+Click on Order Code of the order to view order details.

+Click Start Production button to start cylinder production.

-Use View Cylinder Information command from the Workflow Menu to check that the production process for the cylinder has been successfully started.
+Use Search command from the Orders Menu to check that the production process for the order has been successfully started.

 Print out the screen shots of the notification of the started cylinder production process to demonstrate the correct data was stored.